wyandata/owner_case_wyan/README.md

 - **`fct_gsc_restaurant_branding_metrics`**: Restaurant-level performance by branded/unbranded queries
 - **`fct_cuisine_branding_metrics`**: Cuisine-level performance by branded/unbranded queries
 - **`snap_restaurant_cuisine`**: SCD Type 2 snapshot tracking cuisine changes over time

+## SCD Methodology for Restaurant Cuisine Changes

+To handle restaurants that change their cuisine types over time, I implemented a **SCD Type 2 strategy** using dbt snapshots.
+This approach:

+1. **Tracks cuisine changes over time** using dbt's snapshot functionality
+2. **Preserves historical records** while creating new records for changes
+3. **Enables temporal analysis** to see how cuisine changes impact search performance
+4. **Ensures data integrity** by joining historical GSC data with the correct cuisine that was active at search time

+**Implementation**: See `snapshots/snap_restaurant_cuisine.sql` for the SCD Type 2 demonstration using dbt snapshots.

 ## What you get
 - **Restaurant-level insights**: Which restaurants rely more on brand recognition vs organic discovery